bboure/appsync.wtf/workshops/typescript-workshop/project-overview.md

 In our project, we installed and configured eslint (`.eslintrc.json`).
 This gives us linting capabilities about good practices when writing code in TypeScript.
 However, AppSync does not support all of “standard” JavaScript/TypeScript features.

-Luckily, the AppSync provides an useful eslint plugin that we can use and will warn us about invalid usages: `@aws-appsync/eslint-plugin`
+The AppSync team provides an useful eslint plugin that we can use and will warn us about invalid usages: [@aws-appsync/eslint-plugin](https://www.npmjs.com/package/@aws-appsync/eslint-plugin)

 We are using the plugin in this project, but because we only want it to be active inside resolvers code, we use an additional eslint config file that we placed in `src/resolvers/.eslintrc.json`.
 This way, those special rules will only apply to resolvers, and not the rest of our codebase (for example, Lambda functions).